bestit/contentful-symfony-bundle/README.md

         # Please provider your service id for caching contentful contents.
         content:              ~ # Required

+        # If the requested url contains this query parameter, the routing cache will be ignored.
+        parameter_against_routing_cache:  ignore-contentful-routing-cache

         # Please provider your service id for caching contentful routings.
         routing:              ~ # Required